5 Purchased electricity, heat and steam emission factors

 5.2.2 Emission factor derivation methodology

 MBIE calculated the generation emission factors based on emissions from the generation of public electricity and the amount of electricity generated.
+The generation emission factors are calculated as a national average for each quarter or year.

 5.2.3 Assumptions, limitations and uncertainties